-Flea/tick bites are itchy and can cause allergic reaction in some dogs.
-The constant scratching can result in open sores and other skin problems.
+Flea/tick bites are itchy and can cause an allergic reaction (flea allergy dermatitis) in some dogs.
+The constant scratching can result in open sores, hot spots and other skin problems.
 Ticks can transmit tapeworm and Lyme disease to dogs.

 Getting rid of fleas involves treating your dog, house and outside environment.
 Flea products come in various brands and forms (sprays, powders, shampoos, collars, dips, etc).
 Flea pesticides are toxic and can cause side effects to your dog.
 Be sure to read the product label and follow the instructions carefully.
-Natural flea remedies are safer for you and your dog.
+Here are some natural flea remedies that are safer for you and your dog.

 1. Treating your dog

-Bathe your dog with a natural flea shampoo such as BeFree Flea Shampoo.
+Bathe your dog with a natural flea shampoo such as EasyDefense Herbal Shampoo.
 Then, apply a natural flea powder made from diatomaceous earth to your dog.
 Diatomaceous earth powder kills fleas, larvae and eggs by dehydrating them.
-Alternatively, spray your dog with a natural flea spray such as Triple Sure to kill adult fleas and larvae.

 For skin irritations or infections from flea bites, the vet usually prescribes steroid ointments.
-You may want to use herbal remedies like FleaDerm as safer and alternative treatments for the skin.
-They can disinfect, relieve itching and pain, and promote healing of your dog’s skin.
+Alternatively, try Ark Naturals Neem Protect Spray as it can relieve itching and skin irritation without chemicals.

 2. Treating your house

 This involves killing adult fleas and inhibiting the flea growth cycle.